Skip to content

 Change the capacitor tolerance from ±20% to ±10% in the Monte Carlo section and re-run (keep everything else the same).
 Yield jumps to approximately 96%.
 The left tail of the phase margin histogram disappears — the worst-case trial now sits above 40°, and the median margin is a solid 51°.

 Practically, this means specifying an aluminum polymer or X7R MLCC capacitor rather than a standard electrolytic.
-The cost delta for a single 220 µF capacitor is typically a few cents; the cost of a field failure or a board re-spin is orders of magnitude higher.
+The cost delta for a single 220 µF capacitor is typically a few cents — maybe $0.15 instead of $0.08 in reasonable quantities.
+The cost of a field failure or a board re-spin is orders of magnitude higher.
+I've seen companies spend $10K on a re-spin to fix a stability issue that could have been prevented with a $0.07 BOM increase per unit.

 What to Watch on the Gain Plot

-The tool's Bode plot makes a few things immediately visible that are easy to miss in SPICE:
+The tool's Bode plot makes a few things immediately visible that are easy to miss in SPICE.
+Here's what I always check:

 Right-hand plane zero (RHPZ) is not modeled in voltage-mode buck converters (it appears in boost and flyback topologies), but the tool correctly excludes it here.
 If you switch to a boost topology, watch for the RHPZ limiting your achievable crossover frequency.
+That RHPZ will move down as load current increases, and it can really box you in on crossover frequency if you're not careful.
 Gain peaking near crossover.
 If K is set too high, the gain curve develops a peak just before crossover.
-The tool's gain margin metric catches this directly — if gain margin drops below 6 dB, back off K. ESR zero.
+The tool's gain margin metric catches this directly — if gain margin drops below 6 dB, back off K. I usually aim for at least 10 dB to have some breathing room.
+Gain peaking is one of those things that looks minor in simulation but causes audible ringing on real hardware.
+ESR zero.
 The 50 mΩ ESR on a 220 µF capacitor places a zero at:

 fESR=12πESRC=12π0.05220×10614.5 kHzf_{ESR} = \frac{1}{2\pi \cdot ESR \cdot C} = \frac{1}{2\pi \cdot 0.05 \cdot 220 \times 10^{-6}} \approx 14.5 \text{ kHz}